cicorias/Castle-Winbuntu/README.md

  <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/whitespace_removal.gif" height="450">
 **Note:** you may have to hit the `Esc` key in order to get it to "let go"  of the text you have mouse highlighted/selected, subsequently passing it along to the clipboard buffer and allowing for `ctrl-v` pasting).

-Again, not *ideal*, but this method arguably offers the least complicated remedy for cleaning-up problematic whitespace which some may even find preferable to the added installation, configuration, maintainance, and additional complexity of using an X-server to "proxy" terminal connections to a shared clipboard buffer - or perhaps as an alternative to troubleshooting multiple system components when things go wrong.
+This method arguably offers the least complicated remedy for cleaning up problematic whitespace.

 Another annoyance I was committed to at least minimizing right away was the routine observation of my pasted text "cascading" in a sideways ripple, then becoming a series of steady waves before crashing against the margin of my text editor every time (which is all the time) I forget to type `:set paste`.
-While it hasn't improved my memory any, and the "tide" seems to come in only slightly less frequently, I've at least configured `F2` to toggle `:set paste` - so now I only have to type `u + F2` :) (Oh, also make sure you have the "multiline paste" option set for ctrl-v in the settings for ConEmu...):
+While it hasn't improved my memory any, and the "tide" seems to come in only slightly less frequently, I've at least configured `F2` to toggle `:set paste` - so now I only have to type `u + F2` :)
 ```
 " Press F2 to toggle set paste:
 set pastetoggle=<F2>